HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

     pip install -U label-studio-sdk
     ```

-2. Go to source (src) and target (dst) LS instances.
+2. Go to source (src) and destination (dst) LS instances.
 Open Account pages (/user/account), copy your Access tokens.

     > **Attention**: Be careful not to mix up the tokens, otherwise there is a chance you will create a big mess of projects and users.